-Big projects require big thinking, says Kathleen Drum
+Big projects require big thinking; make sure you employ a project mindset says Kathleen Drum

 In my career I have been fortunate enough to work on three major projects: the London 2012 Olympic Games electrical infrastructure, the London 2012 Olympic Opening Ceremony and Crossrail, a new railway for London.
 I’ve come to realise that although they seem very different, successful projects share similar characteristics which you can adapt to your own work.